Cheap SEO services are everywhere.

 Search engine optimization is a highly unique endeavor.
 No two websites or companies can use the same strategy and generate identical results.
 A customized plan is necessary.

 The problem with cheap SEO services is that they have to use scalable, cookie-cutter strategies to save time and improve efficiency.
-This means they use the same SEO strategy for both a national ecommerce store and a local bank.
+This means they use the same SEO strategy for both a national ecommerce store and local SEO for say a bank or car wash.
+Local SEO, while it may work for a small business website, is no match for large budgets pushing national campaigns.

 If you pay for a cookie-cutter strategy, prepare to get cookie-cutter results.
-What you really need is an SEO service that learns the ins and outs of your company and develops a unique strategy designed to propel you to the top of the rankings.
+What you really need is an affordable SEO service that learns the ins and outs of your company and develops a unique strategy designed to propel you to the top of the rankings in the search engines.

 While not always the case, someone’s pay is generally indicative of their experience.
 Someone who charges $100 per hour for his or her expertise is typically going to be more advanced than someone charging $15 per hour.